citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 [jroweboy](https://github.com/jroweboy) listed some of the [issues](https://github.com/citra-emu/citra/issues/5057) with the original video dumper implementation.
 Later, [zhaowenlan1779](https://github.com/zhaowenlan1779) decided to fix them.
 In addition to various general improvements, he also added a new 'Dump Video' dialog that will be shown when starting dumping.
 From there, users can select any format and encoder, and even configure specific options to pass to FFmpeg.
 This made it possible to use hardware accelerated encoders like NVENC.

+{{< figure src="/images/entry/citra-progress-report-2020-q2/dump_video.png"
-(Picture of dialog) Those large DLLs are finally put to greater use
+    title="Those large DLLs are finally put to greater use" >}}

 ## Custom Post-Processing Shaders, Anaglyph 3D and Nearest Neighbour Filter ([#4578](https://github.com/citra-emu/citra/pull/4578)) by [xperia64](https://github.com/xperia64)

-You looked it right. [xperia64](https://github.com/xperia64), developer of the [Drastic](https://www.drastic-ds.com) emulator, managed to deliver three features in a single PR.
+You read it right. [xperia64](https://github.com/xperia64), developer of the [Drastic](https://www.drastic-ds.com) emulator, managed to deliver three features in a single PR.
 For those who don't know already, post-processing shaders are basically an additional effect added to the final image rendered.

 It all started when [xperia64](https://github.com/xperia64) set out to implement anaglyph 3D for Citra.
 However, since Citra did not have post-processing shader support, he had to implement it first.
 For drop-in compatibility with many [Dolphin](https://dolphin-emu.org) shaders, he even added some of the Dolphin aliases and bindings.